 Understand the KPIs of your book of business from last year.
-By understanding the trend of your book of business from last year, you know how to move forward, what to avoid and where you gained the most new business.
-Although you cannot change the past, it can be an insight to promote your future.
+By understanding the trend of your book of business from last year, you know how to move forward, what to avoid and where you gained the new business.
+Although you cannot change the past, it can provide insight to promote your future.

 Really look at your Customer KPIs (Key Performance Indicators)

-We all know that the probability of selling to an existing customer is 60 – 70%, while the probability of selling to a new prospect is just 5-20%.
+Statistics tell us that the probability of selling to an existing customer is 60 – 70%, while the probability of selling to a new prospect is just 5-20%.
 Yet, almost every agency that I work with has an average of 1.5 policies per customer.
-What does that say about “mining our own diamonds”?
+Your own customers are the best source of new business and referrals.